awaigand/Lunicode.js/README.md

 Using browserify, if you use the former option a global variable called `lunicode` will be injected, behaving the same as described below.
 If you have AMD or commonjs available, you can use them respectively.

-This is the current an old way

 ```
-    // Get the Lunicode object, initializing the effects
-    var luni = new Lunicode();
+	//Assuming window.lunicode is set via the file in dist
+	var luni = new lunicode(); //yes, I know.
+Should be Lunicode.
+I will remove the need for a constructor next release anyway. (no 	promises!)

 	// Encode text.
 Use one of the effects shown below.
 Here it's "flip"
 	var encodedText = luni.tools.flip.encode("Hello World");  // plɹoM ollǝH

    // Decode text back to plain ASCII (or reverse encoding)
     var plainText = luni.tools.mirror.decode("ƚxɘT ɿoɿɿiM");  // Mirror Text

     // Creepify has a few options.
 Set them before encoding: